Health Professions FAQs

-What is the overall acceptance rate to medical and dental schools?
+What is the overall acceptance rate to medical (MD & DO) and dental schools?

-For the 2019 - 2020 cycle, 76% of the Wheaton students who applied with a 3.3 SCI CUM Undergraduate GPA, 3.5 CUM Undergraduate GPA or higher and 508 MCAT score or higher received acceptance to at least one medical school.
+For the 2021-22 cycle, 81% of the Wheaton students who applied with at least a 3.3 SCI CUM Undergraduate GPA, 3.5 CUM Undergraduate GPA or higher and 508 MCAT score or higher received acceptance to one or more medical schools.

-- The average GPA and MCAT score for Wheaton College’s accepted class to US medical schools in 2020 is 3.53 SCI GPA, 3.66 CUM GPA and 512.8 (84th percentile) on the MCAT.
+The average GPA and MCAT score for Wheaton College’s accepted class to US medical schools (entering fall 2022) is 3.7 SCI GPA, 3.8 CUM GPA and 513 on the MCAT.

 - It is important to keep in mind that admissions decisions are not made solely on the basis of GPA and MCAT scores.
 A variety of factors are considered for admissions.
 For more information on the Holistic Review process occurring during the medical school admissions process please see the AAMC website and AACOM website.

 Among students who have studied at Wheaton College, the overall acceptance rate to medical and dental schools including first and subsequent attempts was approximately 74.8% for the 21 year period from 1993 to 2014.

 How many Wheaton students apply to medical and dental schools annually?

 During the recent application cycles of the last several years (2016-2021), our Pre-Health Professions program offered assistance and support services to students and alumni applying to graduate programs.
 The average number of applicants to allopathic medical schools annually was 39 (range: 31-45); to osteopathic medical schools 12.3 (range: 10-17); and to dental schools 4.5 (range 2-9).

 What are common majors chosen by pre-health professions students?